 As a byproduct of becoming “information fiduciaries” or Information Valets, news organizations can develop trusted first-party relationships with the public — readers, viewers, listeners, and users.
 Leaders at Mozilla, the Local Media Consortium and elsewhere believe this deeper relationship, apart from “the platforms” creates opportunity for news organizations to offer revenue generating personalized services to the public.

 Q: Who’s involved in this effort?

-A: Privacy Town is an initiative created by a leading news-industry consortium, a non-profit privacy initiative, and a privacy-forward tech company.
-The three groups are:
+A: Privacytown is an initiative created by a leading news-industry consortium, a non-profit privacy initiative, and a privacy-forward tech company:

 - The Information Trust Exchange Governing Association (ITEGA.org) — A nonprofit organization dedicated to develop and implement governing protocols, business rules and technology tools to enable and balance trust, privacy, identity and information commerce.

-- Mozilla — The maker of the Firefox web browser, which is itself owned by the Mozilla Foundation, another nonprofit organization.
+- Mozilla — The maker of the Firefox web browser, owned by the Mozilla Foundation, a nonprofit organization.
 Mozilla is pioneering web technology making it easy for the public to control when personal information is shared and for what purposes.